-The picture below is of a bighorn bow fragment found in Elko county Nevada.
+The picture left is of a bighorn bow fragment found in Elko county Nevada.
 It was found in a large rock shelter.
 Date unknown.
 The belly is more rounded than the back.
 The back has been roughed for the sinew backing There is still a sinew wrap near the tip where the nock would have been.
 There is also evidence of a full backing and a dark substance that may have once been glue.
 The fragment is 22.3 cm long and 12 by 24.5mm in thickness and width.
 It may be quite old.

 Bows made from the horns of the desert and Rocky Mt bighorn sheep were in use among many of the Plateau, Basin and plains tribes.
 By all accounts they were much desired and valuable possessions.

 On the plains they were used by the Cheyenne, Crow, Sioux, Hidatsa, Mandan, Arikara, Gros Ventre, and although I have not seen one the Blackfoot were said to have them.
 Further to the west they were in use by the Flathead, Nez Perce, Shoshoni, and Paiute.
 Further south they were used by the Ute centered in the Colorado Rockies, and the Southern Paiute in Utah and Nevada.

 The average length of these bows were about 32 inches or so.
 Horn and sinew can handle a great deal more bend than wood, so this size would handle the draw length of 20+ inches.
 Horn can handle a great deal of compression and sinew will do the same for the tension.